 “GDP growth is, ultimately, an indicator of the welfare of capitalism.
 That we have all come to see it as a proxy for the welfare of humans represents an extraordinary ideological coup.”
 (Jason Hickel)

 |This post belongs to a reading series of Less is More by Jason Hickel.
-For quick access to all chapters, please click here.
-On smartphones, share links are at the bottom of the screen.|
+For quick access to all chapters, please click here.|

 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas.